mzdravkov/ppigepred/README.md

                  --top 100
 ```

-Simulate 10000 random walks in parallel (4 cores) with a return probability of 1% and extract the top 100 proteins.
+Simulate 10000 random walks in parallel (4 cores) with a return probability of 1% and extract the top 100 proteins, writing the results to a file.
 ```bash
 $ python main.py --db ~/protein_links.csv
                  -r ENSP00000000412,ENSP00000485663